 Other 'fancy' varieties are not found in the wild, they've been bred by humans.
 They're slow moving and have shorter bodies and a 'twin-tail'.

-Short and long-tailed varieties shouldn't be kept together as you'll find the long-tailed fish will often miss out on food given their slower speed.
+Don't keep short and long-tailed varieties together.
+You'll find the long-tailed fish will often miss out on food as they are slower moving.